OCA/helpdesk/helpdesk_ticket_close_inactive/README.rst

 Adds an option to configure a cron job that automatically closes inactive helpdesk tickets after a specified number of days, set in the helpdesk team settings.
-Sends notification emails to the customer (partner) and assigned team members, providing a warning after an initial period of inactivity and a final closure notification when the maximum inactivity period is reached.
+Optionally sends a warning email after an initial period of inactivity (set the warning day limit to 0 to skip this phase entirely) and an optional closing notification when the ticket is auto-closed (leave the closing email template empty to close tickets silently).

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.